Last Updated on May 28, 2023

 The iconic Cobb salad has stood the test of time.
 Bursting with a harmonious blend of flavors and textures, this salad has been a favorite among food enthusiasts for decades.

-I should not even have to write this post, but considering the awful salads I have had that called themselves Cobb, I think it’s time to set the record straight.
+It is often imitated and imitated badly.
+I should not even have to write this post, but considering the awful versions I have had that called themselves Cobb, I think it’s time to set the record straight.

 How do I know this?
 I know it because I am old enough to have actually had a real Cobb Salad at the original Brown Derby in Hollywood when I was a little girl.
 You don’t forget things like that, especially when they are so good.

-A real Cobb Salad is a chopped salad.
-What does chopped mean?
+A real Cobb Salad is chopped, not with big pieces of lettuce.
+What does chop mean?
 It means small pieces, like the size of a pea.
-A lot of cooks think that a Cobb Salad is just a Chef’s Salad, but with specific ingredients.
-Well, it’s not – it’s a chopped salad, usually with bacon, blue cheese, egg, tomatoes, avocado, spring onions, and chicken all chopped up into little tiny pieces with a unobtrusive vinaigrette like the Original Brown Derby Dressing.
+Rumor has it that when Mr. Cobb’s customer, Sid Grauman, came in that night, he had had tooth surgery, had sore gums, and requested something easy to chew.
+A lot of cooks think that it is just a Chef’s Salad but with specific ingredients.
+Well, it’s not – it’s a chopped salad, usually with bacon, blue cheese, egg, tomatoes, avocado, spring onions, and chicken all chopped up into little tiny pieces with an unobtrusive vinaigrette like the Original Brown Derby Dressing.